-Example 2: Consider a small single-story office building which consists of six individual offices where each office has a single 3-ton package air conditioning heat pump.
+Example 2: Consider a small single-story office building which consists of six individual offices where each office has a single three-ton package air conditioning heat pump.
 The six heat pumps are connected to a single water cooling tower.
 The cost of the entire heating, ventilation and air-conditioning work is \$47,000 and the office building accommodates fewer than 100 persons.
 Because the six mechanical units are connected to a common water tower this is considered to be an 18-ton system.
 It therefore could not be designed by a mechanical or air conditioning contractor.

-NOTE: It was further clarified by the Commission that the limiting criteria of 100 persons and \$50,000 apply to the building occupancy load and the cost for the total air-conditioning system of the building.
+NOTE: It was further clarified by the Florida Building Commission that the limiting criteria of 100 persons and \$50,000 apply to the building occupancy load and the cost for the total air-conditioning system of the building.

-- 4.5.Any specialized mechanical, electrical, or plumbing document for any new building or addition which includes a medical gas, oxygen, steam, vacuum, toxic air filtration, halon, or fire detection and alarm system which costs more than \$5,000.
-Documents requiring an engineer seal by this part shall not be valid unless a professional engineer who possesses a valid certificate of registration has signed, dated, and sealed such document as provided in Section 471.025, Florida Statutes. - 105.3.2 Time limitation of application.
-An application for a permit for any proposed work shall be deemed expired six months after the date of filing, or for any six month period of abandonment or suspension during the application process, unless such application has been pursued in good faith or a permit has been issued; except that the building official is authorized to grant one or more extensions of time for additional periods not exceeding 90 days each.
-The extension shall be requested in writing a minimum 10 days prior to the expiration date and justifiable cause demonstrated.
-All requests for extension of time shall be assessed a fee equal to the minimum plan review fee.
-Expired applications shall be subject to destruction in accordance with state law.
-There may be fees or requirements from other government agencies for permit application extensions and renewals. - 105.3.3 An enforcing authority may not issue a building permit for any building construction, erection, alteration, modification, repair or addition unless the permit either includes on its face or there is attached to the permit the following statement: "NOTICE: In addition to the requirements of this permit, there may be additional restrictions applicable to this property that may be found in the public records of this county, and there may be additional permits required from other governmental entities such as water management districts, state agencies or federal agencies." - 105.3.4 A building permit for a single-family residential dwelling must be issued within 30 working days of application therefore unless unusual circumstances require a longer time for processing the application or unless the permit application fails to satisfy the Florida Building Code or the enforcing agency's laws or ordinances. - 105.3.5 Identification of minimum premium policy.
+4. Any specialized mechanical, electrical, or plumbing document for any new building or addition which includes a medical gas, oxygen, steam, vacuum, toxic air filtration, halon, or fire detection and alarm system which costs more than \$5,000.

+Documents requiring an engineer seal by this part shall not be valid unless a professional engineer who possesses a valid certificate of registration has signed, dated, and stamped such document as provided in Section 471.025, Florida Statutes.

+- 105.3.2 Time limitation of application.
+An application for a permit for any proposed work shall be deemed to have been abandoned, becoming null and void, 180 days after the date of filing, unless such application has been pursued in good faith or a permit has been issued; except that the building official is authorized to grant two extensions of time for additional periods not exceeding 90 days each.
+After the second extension, appeal may be made to the Construction Board of Adjustment and Appeals.
+The extension shall be requested in writing prior to the abandonment date and justifiable cause demonstrated. - 105.3.3 An enforcing authority may not issue a building permit for any building construction, erection, alteration, modification, repair or addition unless the permit either includes on its face or there is attached to the permit the following statement: "NOTICE: In addition to the requirements of this permit, there may be additional restrictions applicable to this property that may be found in the public records of this county, and there may be additional permits required from other governmental entities such as water management districts, state agencies, or federal agencies." - 105.3.4 A building permit for a single-family residential dwelling must be issued within 30 working days of application therefore unless unusual circumstances require a longer time for processing the application or unless the permit application fails to satisfy the Florida Building Code or the enforcing agency's laws or ordinances. - 105.3.5 Identification of minimum premium policy.
 Except as otherwise provided in Chapter 440, Florida Statutes, Workers' Compensation, every employer shall, as a condition to receiving a building permit, show proof that it has secured compensation for its employees as provided in Section 440.10 and 440.38, Florida Statutes.